 Whisky is Scotland’s national drink and one of our largest exports.

-Scotch whisky can only carry this title if it’s been aged in Scotland for a minimum of 3 years and bottled here too.
+Scotch whisky can only carry this title if it has been aged in Scotland for at least 3 years and bottled here too.

 Home to over 100 distilleries, Scotland is dedicated to this golden drink, even devoting an entire month to whisky!